 The whale that died after eating 80 bags

-With Blue Planet and horrific stories such a whale dying from our pollution at the front of our minds, it is clear that we have become over-relient on single use plastics.
+It’s clear that we have become over-reliant on single-use plastics.
 Challenges are facing businesses as we ask ourselves how we can be more environmentally conscious and they are facing individuals as well.
-There are many companies who are starting to take protection of our environment seriously, including some of the most well known.
-Marks and Spencer already have 90% recyclable packaging and Iceland announced that they were going to be the first UK retailer to commit to eliminating plastic packaging for all its’ own brand products, opting instead to use packaging made of paper and pulp.
-The government too have made some changes.
+There are many companies who are starting to take the protection of our environment seriously, including some of the most well-known.
+Marks and Spencer already have 90% recyclable packaging and Iceland announced that they were going to be the first UK retailer to commit to eliminating plastic packaging for all its own brand products, opting instead to use packaging made of paper and pulp.
+The government too has made some changes.
 In 2015, they added a 5p plastic bag charge which has seen an 80% reduction in the use of them.
-A fantastic result for wildlife who mistake it food, such as the pilot whale!
+A fantastic result for wildlife who mistake it for food, such as the pilot whale.

 At Doozy, we have switched to eco-roasted coffee and are making every effort to reuse or buy our products from sustainable sources.
-This includes choosing products such as Graze who are environmentally aware and we are searching for more of those environmentally conscious brands.
+This includes choosing products such as Graze and more environmentally environmentally conscious brands.

 We’ve got a long way to go, but as Sir David Attenborough said in his closing speech for Blue Planet, “The future of all life now depends on us.”